 All the banners that I wish to complete this time around have been started with seven completed and six to do.
 There are three directions this part of the project can go, with interest in all.
 One is to try and market them for sale and set up interest in an exhibition; or the other which is to keep filling Lajamanu windows; or to simply develop sewing skills.
 The need to make and repair clothes is great.

 The Wulaign mural is still moving on, often we will work solidly for a day on one section or dreaming to be asked by Jangala a few days later to paint it out.
 The most recent one to paint out was done not because the dreaming was wrong but because of its relationship to the one next to it.

 The wind has stopped blowing for one day so the mural is now complete … Two of the older women showed me their drawings from bible study using traditional designs.
 They thought they would make a good mural so I have been following this up with the church.
-The leaders from the church had to meet before a decision could be made and are interested in following it up on my return …

 After 8 weeks 19 banners ended up being made.
 Sewing classes start next week by nine women making skirts, shirts, bags etc …

 Dance Development Office: Sarah Calver